Tao-AI-group/Domain_Adaptation_GNN_HIV/README.md

 ## Packages

-For GAT on individual cities and GNNExplainer:
+**For GAT on individual cities and GNNExplainer**:

-Python3.8+, torch 2.0.1+, and corresponding versions of scikit-learn, pandas, and numpy
+* Python3.8+, torch 2.0.1+, and corresponding versions of scikit-learn, pandas, and numpy

-For others (baseline LR/RF and all domain adaptation models):
+**For others (baseline LR/RF and all domain adaptation models)**:

-Python3.6+, Tensorflow1.14+ and corresponding versions of scipy, scikit-learn, numpy,
+* Python3.6+, Tensorflow1.14+ and corresponding versions of scipy, scikit-learn, numpy,